Thomas Harris: Approach to writing and critical reception

-Fellow novelist Stephen King remarked that if writing is sometimes tedious for other authors, to Harris it is like "writhing on the floor in agonies of frustration", because for Harris, "the very act of writing is a kind of torment".
+The Silence of the Lambs came out to a very positive critical reception.
+The Guardian described it thus: "The Silence of the Lambs stands alone in being, I personally believe, the only FBI-centred novel worth reading."
+Its long-awaited follow-up, Hannibal, received high praise from Stephen King, but John Lanchester claimed that it had a "sense of discontinuity".

 Novelist John Dunning said of Harris, "All he is is a talent of the first rank."
-In 2019, he elaborated on his process, as well as the difficulty, describing it as "passive [...], sometimes you really have to shove and grunt and sweat.
+In 2019, Harris elaborated on his process, described as "almost passive", by saying thus: "[S]ometimes you really have to shove and grunt and sweat.
 Some days you go to your office and you're the only one who shows up, none of the characters show up, and you sit there by yourself, feeling like an idiot.
 And some days everybody shows up ready to work.
 You have to show up at your office every day.
 If an idea comes by, you want to be there to get it in."

+In 2007 he was presented with a Bram Stoker Award for Lifetime Achievement.